 Things to know

-Depending on your plan, you may have limited access to customer journey tools.
+- Depending on your plan, you may have limited access to Customer Journey tools.
 To learn more, check out our pricing page.
 To change your plan type, visit the plans page in your account.

-This article is about customer journey automation.
+- This article is about Customer Journey automations.
 To learn more about other email automation tools, read About Classic Automation.

 An automated route that consists of different interactions a contact will trigger as they move through it, carving out their own unique path (based on what they do or don’t do along the way).